How To Pay For Care Costs Without Selling Your Home

 Where can you go for advice?

-If you are worried about the cost of your care or perhaps a loved one’s care, it can be helpful to talk to someone who has experience in navigating through the process of funding and organising care.
+If you are worried about the cost of your care or perhaps a loved one’s care, it can be helpful to talk to someone who has experience navigating the funding and organisation of care.

-Age UK provide many services to help elderly people and have advisors across the UK to listen and provide accurate information based on your situation.
+Age UK provides many services to help elderly people and has advisors across the UK who can listen and provide accurate information based on your situation.

 Important